 *C9.13.
 The pastor(s) shall submit a report of his or her ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.

 *C9.14.
-The parochial records of this congregation shall be maintained by the pastor and shall remain the property of the congregation.
-The secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in his or her hands in good order by a departing pastor before the installation of that pastor in another field of labor or the granting by the synod of retired status to the pastor.
+The parochial records of this congregation shall be maintained by the pastor and shall remain the property of this congregation.
+The secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in his or her hands in good order by a departing pastor before the installation of that pastor in another call or approval of a request for change in roster status.